mitradranirban/mypysky/Readme.md

 4. Invent with Python by Al Sweigart <https://inventwithpython.com/pygame/>

-Th art work is my own creation.
-It is distributed under CC BY-SA 4.0 [see https://creativecommons.org/licenses/by-sa/4.0/]
+The art work is my own creation.
+It is distributed under CC BY-SA 4.0 [see https://creativecommons.org/licenses/by-sa /4.0/]

+_Disclaimer_  The  game contains concepts and  characters depicted in the game the game Sky Children of Light.
+This priject is not affiliated to That Game  Company, the developer of Sky mibile game and none of its intellectual properties like  picture screenshot has been used